 The Founding of CZ and Beyond

-In the months leading into World War II, the government of Czechoslovakia recognized the need for a defense industry and established a firearms manufacturing plant away from the imminent threat along the German border.
-In 1936, the CZ legacy was born in the Moravian town of Uherský Brod. Česká zbrojovka’ translates to ‘Czech armory,’ and at one time, there were many ‘C.Z.s – but let’s focus on Uherský Brod.
+In the months leading up to World War II, the government of Czechoslovakia recognized the need for a defense industry and established a firearms manufacturing plant away from the imminent threat along the German border.
+In 1936, the CZ legacy was born in the Moravian town of Uherský Brod. Česká zbrojovka translates to ‘Czech armory,’ and at one time, there were many ‘C.Z.s – but let’s focus on Uherský Brod.

 This facility wasn’t just a strategic maneuver amidst the political tensions of Europe; it was supposed to be an example of industrial capability.
 It was equipped with the best machinery and manned by top-tier engineers and designers of the era.